Daphanie LaShaunn

 Aja Smith (born June 9, 1994) is a Brazilian-American professional wrestling referee and former professional wrestler.
 She is signed to WWE under the ring name Daphanie LaShaunn on the SmackDown brand.

 Early and personal life

 Smith was born June 9, 1994, in Aracaju, Brazil before immigrating to Georgia at a young age, specifically to the city of Conyers.

-Smith is married to professional wrestler Leon Ruff.
+Smith is married to professional wrestler Dartanyon Ruffin, better known by his ring name Leon Ruff.
 They announced their engagement on November 30, 2020, and married two years later on September 5, 2022.
 They have a dog named Juni.
+On January 21, 2026, it was reported that Smith and Ruffin were involved in a car accident.
+Two weeks later, Smith lost her grandmother, grandfather, an uncle, and a cousin in a house fire.

 Professional wrestling career

 Independent circuit

 Smith wrestled for a number of promotions on the independent circuit, most notably for Shine Wrestling, where she won two championships during her tenure, and less notably Girl Fight Wrestling, where she held the Girl Fight Championship for 842 days, from July 12, 2018, through to January 10, 2020.

 Shine Wrestling (2017–2020)

 Perera made her in-ring debut for Shine Wrestling at Shine 42 on May 12, 2017, in a losing effort against Dementia D'Rose.
 Perera would go on to win her first championship, the Shine Nova Championship, later that year at Shine 54 on November 2, 2018, after defeating Candy Cartwright.
 Perera held the title for 189 days, before losing it to Shotzi Blackheart at Shine 58 on May 10, 2019.

 At Shine 61 on September 21, 2019, as the tag team of Triple Aye, Perera and Big Swole won the Shine Tag Team Championships from Rainbow Bright (Gabby Gilbert and Luscious Latasha).
 They successfully defended the championships for 119 days, before ultimately dropping them to BYE (Jayme Jameson & Marti Belle) at a Shine live event on January 18, 2020, in Fern Park, Florida, in what was Perera's last match with the promotion.